 I hanged out with orang utan in the living room and slept with the tapir.
 Excellent view of the beach from the balcony and both bedrooms, nice sunrise view too.
 While the laundry facility was provided, I was simply happy to hand wash my sweaty and smelly marathon outfit in the huge sink, which then got hanged nicely on the balcony under sunny island weather.

 There are four pools to choose from.
 I’ve simply enjoyed dipping myself in the bigger pool at Angsana which after few hours felt like all the post-marathon aches gone with the wind.
 The aqua aerobics class was rather fun!
-Though if you fancy a little walk up the cliff, the cozy pool at Banyan Tree was rather amazing and provided a bit more privacy.
+Though if you fancy a little walk up the cliff, the cosy pool at Banyan Tree was rather amazing and provided a bit more privacy.

 To keep occupied, there are plenty of activities around.
 From water sport to cycling.
 Advance booking required.
 Activities SOTG managed to slot in as below: